Learning How To Draw People

 - Composition and viewpoint are critical when learning how to draw a person.

-- It is essential to consider the viewpoint and the overall position of the body and how you want to represent it before you begin your drawing.
+- It is essential to consider the viewpoint and the overall position of the body, and how you want to represent it before drawing.

-- Using this method helps you to draw more visually more accurately and much more realistically.
-It is vital that you learn these techniques to progress onto more advanced techniques.
+- Using this method helps you to draw more visually, more accurately, and much more realistically.
+You must learn these techniques to progress onto more advanced techniques.

 How to Draw a Person Step by Step for Beginners

-- You will agree with me that understanding how to draw the figure or the human body is a daunting possibility.
+- You will agree with me that understanding how to draw the figure of the human body is a daunting possibility.